alexander-jiang/halite3_bot/journal.md

   so that shipyard isn't occupied)
     - maybe extend this to say that the move off of the shipyard should be randomized to push the bots towards different regions in the map
-  - When returning to dropoff, try to avoid enemy ships ("defensive" navigation)
+  - ~~When returning to dropoff, try to avoid enemy ships ("evasive" navigation)~~
+    - ~~Not perfect as there could be several enemy ships nearby or a friendly ship~~
+    - improved to engage in "evasive" navigation with higher probability if ship is carrying more cargo or if the ship has collected most of the square
   - Spawning too many ships in the mid-game? (some visualization of ship statistics would help, see below)
     - In bot v4, spawns are limited when the ships take longer to breakeven (though the first five spawns are always allowed, and spawns in the first 100 turns are also not limited)